rounak161106/modern-application-development-2/Tutorials/Week 1/notes.md

 let obj = { name: "Rounak", "age": 18 };
 ```

-- `obj.name` is valid, but `obj.age` is not (since `"age"` was declared as a quoted string key in this style) — so we use `obj["age"]`.
-Note: in newer JS versions this restriction doesn't really apply, and it works either way.
+- Quoting a key in an object literal (`"age": 18`) doesn't change anything — it becomes the exact same string key as an unquoted one.
+So both `obj.name` and `obj.age` are valid dot-notation access here; there's no restriction to work around.
-- Numbers cannot be used as property names directly, e.g. `{13: "Thirteen"}` — this is an error.
+- Numeric property names are also allowed, e.g. `{13: "Thirteen"}` is valid (the number is coerced to the string key `"13"`).
+- Bracket notation (`obj["age"]`) is still needed when the key is dynamic (stored in a variable) or isn't a valid identifier (e.g. contains spaces or starts with a digit, like `"1st place"`).

 ## String Formatting